UPcload/FitAnalytics-WebWidget-iOS/README.md

 #import "FITAWebWidget.h"
 ...
 ```
-**Step 4.** Include the provided `Info.plist` file placed in the Resources folder in your Xcode project.
-The `Info.plist` file included in this repository provides privacy usage descriptions for data collection by the SDK.
+**Step 4.** Review information provided in the `Info.plist` file placed in the Resource folder and include what is needed in your privacyInfo.xcprivacy file.

 ---